-7.1 The application has been publicised by site notice and neighbour notification letter.
-No representations have been received as a result of publicity.
+7.1 The application was publicised by site notice and neighbour notification letter, and re-advertised as a departure (site publicity ends on 21 September 2018).
+No representations have been received to date as a result of site publicity.

 8.0 CONSULTATION RESPONSES: